About Keith Hallard

 Teams lacking confidence

-For homes with plenty of incident detail but little confidence about the pattern, the meaning, or the right response.
+For homes with plenty of incident detail, but little confidence about the pattern, the meaning, or the right response.

-Services that want practical outcomes
+Services wanting practical outcomes

 For providers who want more than a slide deck, and need support that improves real care on the floor.